 Prev Arrow Cryptocurrencies

-Morpher AI identified a bullish signal.
-The crypto price may continue to rise based on the momentum of the good news.
+Morpher AI identified a bearish signal.
+The crypto price may continue to fall based on the momentum of the negative news.

 What is Sonic (prev.
 FTM)?